How to subtract in Python

 print(f"Adjusted value: {result}")

-The fix is to explicitly convert the string to a number before the operation.
+The solution is to explicitly convert the string to a number before the operation.
 By wrapping user_data in the int() function, you transform the string "100" into the integer 100.
-This allows the subtraction to work as intended.
+This resolves the TypeError because the - operator can now work with two compatible numeric types.
+Keep an eye out for this error when handling user input or data from files, as Python often reads this data as strings by default.

 Dealing with floating-point precision issues with the - operator